frame95/fn-multicomplex/README.md

 You can use Ctrl-F on each file to check each summand appears an even number of times.
-If you prefer, you can also download and compile it to have a more readable format.
+If you prefer, you can also download the pdf to have a more readable format, despite Ctrl-F works better for the non-compiled version.